 You’ve probably heard some labor horror stories, and maybe even a handful of good ones.
 But you’re worried about YOURS because you have NO CLUE what it’s going to be like.
-Here are some tips that will help you see how to mentally prepare for labor.
+Don’t worry, I’m going to share some tips that will help you see how to mentally prepare for labor below!

 1. Take The Hypnobabies Home Study Course